Dopamine Detox: Reset your brain’s reward system to crave focus and healthy satisfaction over instant gratification."

 • Energy feels flat

-• You crave another quick hit to bring yourself back up
+• You crave another quick hit to bring yourself back up.

-Healthy Dopamine vs Unhealthy Dopamine
+Healthy Dopamine vs. Unhealthy Dopamine

 Unhealthy dopamine spikes: